DataDog/integrations-core/postgres/README.md

 grant SELECT ON pg_stat_database to datadog;
 ```

-**Note**: When generating custom metrics that require querying additional tables, you may need to grant the `CONNECT` permission on those tables to the `datadog` user.
+**Note**: When generating custom metrics that require querying additional tables, you may need to grant the `SELECT` permission on those tables to the `datadog` user.

 To verify the permissions are correct, run the following command: